 The Supervisory Board meets at least once quarterly on an agenda drafted by its Chairman.
-It met four times during 2012 and the rate of attendance was 100%.
+It met six times during 2013 and the rate of attendance was 100%.

 At each ordinary meeting, the Management Board presents a report on the operations and results of the Group and its major subsidiaries for the quarter just ended.
-A detailed income statement with commentary is presented by the Management Board for every halfyear and annual closing.
+A detailed income statement with commentary is presented by the Management Board for every half-year and annual closing.
 In addition, the Supervisory Board receives a monthly sales report.

 Within 90 days following the end of each financial year, parent company and consolidated financial statements approved by the Management Board are sent to the Supervisory Board for review.
-For the approval of the half-year financial statements, only the consolidated financial statements are prepared and submitted within this deadline.

 The Board then presents its observations on the report of the Management Board as well as on the financial statements to the General Meeting.